Are you struggling to get more clients for your accounting business?

 These LinkedIn users keep their pages full of their latest achievements and career history snippets demonstrating their expertise.
 They also use hashtags for extra visibility on the platform and help prospects find them.

 - 9 Powerful LinkedIn Marketing Tips (That Actually Work)

 - How to Make Social Media Work For Your Business

 4. Create YouTube Videos

-Then create a content marketing strategy around YouTube.
-With over 2 billion monthly users, people come to the platform to learn, get inspired, or have fun.
-What makes YouTube such a lucrative platform is this: The content is searchable on Google.
+Consider creating a marketing strategy around YouTube.
+People come to the platform to learn, get inspired, or have fun.
+YouTube is such a lucrative platform for accountants because the content is searchable on Google.

 Like Google, SEO also plays a part on YouTube.

 To see success on the platform, you need to use the same keywords your audience uses to search for you.
 Consider using keywords in these places:

 - Your speech (YouTube scans your words)